cloudfoundry/docs-buildpacks/java/spring-service-bindings.html.md

 title: Configure Service Connections for Spring
 ---

 Cloud Foundry provides extensive support for connecting a Spring application to services such as MySQL, PostgreSQL, MongoDB, Redis, and RabbitMQ.
-In many cases, Cloud Foundry can automatically configure aSpring application without any code changes.
+In many cases, Cloud Foundry can automatically configure a Spring application without any code changes.
 For more advanced cases, you can control service connection parameters yourself.

 ## <a id='auto'></a>Auto-Reconfiguration ##